Gomel: Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth

-In the Russian Empire
+Russian Empire

-The period when Gomel was part of the Russian Empire was marked by rapid growth of the population, urban infrastructure, and industrial capacity.

 Gomel became part of the Russian Empire after the first partition of the Polish–Lithuanian Commonwealth in 1772 and was confiscated by the imperial treasury.
 In 1775, Empress Catherine II gave Gomel and Gomel eldership in the eternal hereditary possession of Russian military commander Pyotr Rumyantsev.

+The period when Gomel was part of the Russian Empire was marked by rapid growth of the population, urban infrastructure, and industrial capacity, predominantly after the construction of railways in the late 19th century.

-The Peter and Paul Cathedral, designed by architect John Clark, was built in 1809–1819.
-Nikolay Rumyantsev opened the first high school, hotel courtyard, glass, tile, distilleries, weaving and spinning factories, and he built a church, a synagogue, a pharmacy, a hospice and a permanent wooden bridge across the Sozh river.
+Saints Peter and Paul Cathedral, designed by architect John Clark, was built in 1809–1819.
+Nikolay Rumyantsev opened the first gymnasium, inn, glass, tile, weaving and spinning factories, and distilleries.
+Under his patronage a church, a synagogue, a pharmacy, a poorhouse, and a permanent wooden bridge across the Sozh river were built.

-After the death of Nikolay Rumyantsev, the city came in possession of his brother Sergei Petrovich Rumyantsev.
+After the death of Nikolay Rumyantsev, the city came into the possession of his brother Sergei Petrovich Rumyantsev.
 However, due to lack of money, Sergei indebted Gomel with the state treasury of the Russian Empire.
 Subsequently, after not being able to pay off the debt, the treasury sold the city.
-Gomel Palace was acquired by Prince Ivan Paskevich, and the rest of the city by Nicholas I (1838).
+The Gomel Palace was acquired by Prince Ivan Paskevich, and the rest of the city by Nicholas I (1838).
 Paskevich had an English garden made around the palace, which is still in place today.
 In 1856, the estate passed on to his son Fyodor Ivanovich Paskevich.

-By 1913, Gomel was a major industrial city with 104,500 inhabitants.

-Ukrainian period
+In 1842, the Prince Józef Poniatowski Monument, one of the most iconic monuments of Warsaw, was relocated from Warsaw to Gomel, before it was restored to Poland in 1922.

+In 1852, Gomel became the county town of the former Belitsa County (renamed to Gomel County).
+This was preceded by the construction of the St. Petersburg–Kiev highway and St. Petersburg–Sebastopol telegraph line, both of which passed through Gomel, and the opening of a beet sugar factory.